mehmed2111/mehmed2111/README.md

 I'm a **Computer Engineer** with professional experience in mobile application development, mainly focused on **Flutter and Dart**.

-I develop and maintain applications for **Android and iOS**, working with REST APIs, databases, cloud services and connected systems.
+I develop, maintain and improve applications for **Android and iOS**, working with REST APIs, databases, cloud services and connected systems.

 My background also includes native mobile development with **Java and Objective-C**, as well as **C/C++** development.

+🎯 **Currently focused on:** Flutter mobile applications, API integrations, maintenance and continuous improvements.

 ---

 ## 🧑‍💻 About Me

 - 🎓 **B.Sc. in Computer Engineering** — Ankara University
-- 📱 Focused on **Flutter & Dart**
+- 📱 Professional experience with **Flutter & Dart**
 - 📲 Android & iOS application development
 - 🔗 REST API & JSON integrations
 - ☁️ Firebase & AWS